CSCfi/csc-user-guide/docs/apps/snap.md

 ### Using SNAP with the Python library snappy

 It is also possible to access SNAP functionalities from Python with the __snappy__ Python library.
 When loading the snap module with `module load snap`, a conda environment is also loaded that has __python 2.7__ and __snappy__ installed so you can just start python and import snappy.
 This conda environment also includes pandas, numpy, geopandas, rasterio, rasterstats and spyder.
-If you need additional libraries, contact __servicedesk@csc.fi__.
+And many more, for retrieving the full list in Puhti use: `list-packages` If you need additional libraries, contact __servicedesk@csc.fi__.

 ## License and citing